ghostdogpr/caliban/vuepress/docs/docs/interop.md

 # Interop (Cats, Monix)

-If you prefer using [Monix](https://github.com/monix/monix) or [Cats IO](https://github.com/typelevel/cats-effect) rather than ZIO, you can use the respective `caliban-monix` and `caliban-cats` modules.
+If you prefer using [Cats Effect](https://github.com/typelevel/cats-effect) or [Monix](https://github.com/monix/monix) rather than ZIO, you can use the respective `caliban-cats` and `caliban-monix` modules.

 ## Cats Effect
 You first need to import `caliban.interop.cats.implicits._` and have an implicit `zio.Runtime` in scope.
 Then a few helpers are available: